-Here’s a live demonstration of someone listing something for sale, as you can see the process seems quick and straightforward enough:
+As you can see the listing and selling process seems quick and straightforward enough.

-Just take a look at this, I was shocked:
+Just take a look at this, I was surprised:

-While I totally get that review sites are more prone to attracting negative reviews than positive ones, this is an usually high percentage.
+While I totally get that review sites are more prone to attracting more negative reviews than positive, this is an unusually high percentage.

-After reading through dozens of them, there are a few issues I see coming up again and again…
+After reading through them, here are the 3 biggest issues coming up again and again…

-I think Mercari are slightly misleading people by saying its completely fee free to sell – its not.
-While there are no listing fees, you have to hand a whopping 10% chunk of the selling price over to them.
+I think Mercari is being slightly misleading when they say it's completely fee-free.
+While there are no listing fees, Mercari takes a whopping 10% chunk of the selling price.

-When you sit down and work it out, the truth is Mercari is actually more expensive than eBay.
+When you sit down and work it out, Mercari is actually more expensive than eBay.

-The way Mercari works, a buyer will pay 50% of the purchase price first and the other 50% once they've received the item.
-Unfortunately the way this system is set up if gives fraudulent buyers an opening to scam sellers.
+The way Mercari works: a buyer will pay 50% of the purchase price first and the other 50% once they've received the item.
+Unfortunately, this gives fraudulent buyers an opening to scam sellers.

 All a buyer has to do is say they didn't receive the item or they're not happy with it and they don't have to pay.

-This is definitely the biggest complaint.
-Unlike eBay where you have the PayPal dispute center which acts as mediator between buyers and sellers and investigates claims made on both sides, with Mercari it seems you’re just left to work it out amongst yourselves.
+Unlike eBay where you have the PayPal Resolution Center acting as the mediator between buyers and sellers, Mercari seems to leave you to work it out amongst yourselves.

-Mercari have no support phone number and while they do have an online Help Center, sellers can have a real hard time coming up against sellers who want to scam them.
+Mercari has no support number and while they do have an online Help Center, sellers can have a real hard time coming up against sellers who want to scam them.

 Here's just a couple of examples of what could happen as a seller on Mercari:

-It comes down to a total lack of seller support.
-It seems like Mercari aren’t too interested in getting involved with buyer-seller disputes which means if a buyer wants to take advantage of the system and play you, they pretty much can do whatever they want.
+It comes down to a lack of seller support.
+It seems like Mercari isn't too interested in getting involved with buyer-seller disputes which means if a buyer wants to take advantage of the system and play you, they pretty much can.

-I think Mercari could do a lot to improve the app if they just stepped it up and did more to protect buyers (and sellers alike).
+Mercari could do a lot to improve the app if they just stepped up to protect sellers more.

-When it boils down to it, Mercari just don’t seem to care about looking out for their sellers, they’re hard to contact and can take a ridiculously long time to get back to you.
+It boils down to Mercari not seeming to care about looking out for their sellers.
+They're hard to contact and can take a ridiculously long time to get back to you.

-No, the Mercari app is not a scam and sellers like this one are making some decent money selling their stuff through the app.
+No, the Mercari app is not a scam and sellers like this one are making decent money selling second-hand items through the app.

-I think its good there are more options opening up for people wanting to sell their second-hand stuff, but I guess your experience with Mercari will ultimately depend on the kind of buyers and sellers you bump into.
+I welcome more options for people wanting to sell their ‘preloved' stuff, but I guess your experience with Mercari will ultimately depend on the kind of buyers you bump into.

-But while the Mercari App is not a scam, you do have to be careful because there are buyers and sellers on their that are scammers and unfortunately you can't rely on Mercari for support.
+While the Mercari App is not a scam, you do have to be careful of scamming buyers and unfortunately, you can't rely on Mercari for support.
 The main issue I have with the Mercari app is that they're obviously not doing enough to help solve buyer-seller disputes.

-While its quicker and easier to use than the eBay app, when you work out how much time it takes to list, communicate with potential buyers, ship items out and deal with people looking to scam the system, you could find yourself working for just a few dollars an hour.
+While its quicker and easier to use than the eBay app for sure, when you work out how much time it takes to list, communicate with potential buyers, ship items out and deal with people looking to scam the system, you could find yourself working for just a few dollars an hour.